+The BJP chief whip in the Maharashtra Assembly, Raj Purohit, today said the Centre should make the singing of 'Vande Mataram' mandatory in all schools in the country.
+The veteran MLA welcomed the Mumbai civic body's decision to make the recitation of 'Vande Mataram' compulsory in the civic body-run schools.
 The general body of the Shiv Sena-ruled Municipal Corporation of Greater Mumbai (MCGM) had yesterday passed a proposal to make singing of the national song compulsory in the civic-run schools twice a week.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)